kikito/lua-sandbox/README.md

 Specs
 =====

-This project uses [busted](http://olivinelabs.com/busted/) for its specs.
-In order to run them, install `busted` and then:
+This project uses [telescope](https://github.com/norman/telescope) for its specs.
+In order to run them, install it and then:

     cd /path/to/where/the/spec/folder/is
-    busted
+    tsc spec/*

+I would love to use [busted](http://olivinelabs.com/busted/), but it has some incompatibility with `debug.sethook(f, "", quota)` and the tests just hanged up.